 - Related Contacts – are other people and companies in the iPoint database that are associated with this customer.
 It might be an electrical contractor or a building manager.
 Tapping on Related Contacts opens a list of other individuals along with their email and phone numbers.
 Adding a new related contact is done by tapping on the gears in the top right corner of the Related Contacts screen.
 Select a Related Contact in the dropdown list and then tap the Add Selected Contact button.
 You can have as many related contacts as you like.
 The contacts displayed here may have been added in the CRM record of iPoint or directly here on the work order.

-- Subscriptions – this is the place where you can store customer’s passwords for subscriptions like Netflix, Pandora, or security panels.
-As you install customer’s services, enter their password information here so that it is available for anyone in the company.
+- Subscriptions – this is where you can store customers’ passwords for subscriptions like Netflix, Pandora, or security panels.
+As you install a customer’s services, enter their password information here to make it available for anyone in the company.
 This helps you provide excellent customer service from sales through service for each customer.

-- Custom Data Lists and Custom Fields are additional areas where your software can be customized to track information specific to your company.
+- Custom Data Lists and Custom Fields are additional areas where a system administrator can customize your software to track information specific to your company.
 Defined in Settings > Module Settings > Contacts, your system administrator can define unlimited data lists and custom fields available anywhere the customer’s record is available.

-- Sales Rep – this is the name of the salesperson responsible for the sale of this job.
+- Sales Rep – this is the salesperson’s name responsible for the sale of this job.

 - Project Manager – the name of the project manager for your job will display here.